-The mission of KABOOM! is more relevant than ever: we amplify the power of communities to build kid-designed playspaces that can spark joy and foster a sense of belonging for the kids who are often denied opportunities to thrive.
+The mission of KABOOM! is more relevant than ever: we unite with communities to build kid-designed playspaces that can spark joy and foster a sense of belonging for the kids who are often denied opportunities to thrive.

 Under the shadow of the COVID-19 pandemic, that relevancy has transformed into urgency.
 As we work together with communities to help them endure and recover from this crisis, our ultimate goal stands: achieving playspace equity, so that every kid has an incredible place to play close to where they live and learn.

 The COVID-19 pandemic has deeply disrupted the lives of kids across America.
 They’ve been removed from their routines, schools, family members, friends, and playgrounds, the building block of any childhood .
 And as we’ve all witnessed during previous times of crisis, this pandemic is exacerbating the inequities that countless communities already experience.